coreycoburn/coreycoburn/README.md

 # Corey Coburn

-## Full Stack Developer
+## Full Stack Software Engineer

-This is the code for my web developer website / resume.
+This is the code for my professional software engineer website / resume.
 If you would like to reach out to me, please feel free to email me at `corey@coburn.codes` if you have any questions.

 You may also reach me at: